Is There Another Way to Learn?

 Now suppose it was the other way.
 The young ones are taught about the use of complex machinery of our daily life, at home, office, bank etc., and those in the higher studies and research learned about the fundamental precepts.
 The young one would have been naturally attracted to learning, as, they can easily identify the practical utility of those ideas with one’s own life, and would have had a natural affinity to learn well and stand out easily, at all times.
 Whereas, when it comes to the abstract, fundamental, ideas, those doing higher studies and research would have been already inclined to mastering these topics, having seen them in many a phenomenon that necessitated such precepts for greater erudition.
 Even without the need for considerable investment and complex learning aids, training would have completed successfully.

 To understand this further, let us go into the mechanism of learning itself.
-Let us re-examine, what we understand by the word ‘study’.
-I mean what we should have been gaining and what we actually gain.
+For all natural things, it begins with a 'bird's eye view', and followed by our appreciation of its imagery at varying perspectives.
+In this light, let us re-examine the term ‘study’.
+I mean what we should have been gaining and what we actually will gain.

 Every new principle we learn is effectively preventing us from knowing about many a truth.
 For example, let us see what all could have happened had we not learned in our childhood itself, that light travels in a straight line.
 We would have been conducting much wider studies on this field, not tied down by the inertia of the ‘truth’ that light always travels straight.
 And, we would not have had to wait for the time of say, Einstein, to shed more light on light, and also, many such instances of re-illumination would have been following.
 Two, mankind would have been much ahead in harnessing the power of light, for whatever needs.